 Isa Genzken

-meets Liebieghaus
+Meets Liebieghaus

 Isa Genzken is one of the most important contemporary artists and has been a major influence on the international art scene since the 1980s.
-Her diverse oeuvre encompasses sculpture, collage, painting, film and photography and is characterized by the combination of personal experience with extensive references to art history, architecture and modernism.
+Her diverse œuvre encompasses sculpture, collage, painting, film and photography and is characterized by the combination of personal experience with extensive references to art history, architecture and modernism.
 Often dealing with the remnants of material culture and the decay of architectural structures, she uses her own biography to explore central themes such as identity, beauty and the role of the individual in society.
 She combines an impressive variety of materials—from textiles, cement and glass to stuffed animals and aeroplane windows—to create enigmatic sculptures that reflect the fragility of the modern world.
 Her works challenge social and cultural ideals, including those associated with the notion of marble-white ancient sculpture.
 In this way her work also provides a contemporary commentary on the polychromy of ancient sculpture.

 Curator: Prof Dr Vinzenz Brinkmann (Head of the Department of Antiquities and Asia, Liebieghaus Skulpturensammlung)